-The PrintKit Network Printing Services software extends OpenVMS printing to a diverse range of third-party printers.
-The PrintKit Production Printing Services software (Production PrintKit) adds features to meet the specific needs of high-volume, print-on-demand, and other production printing environments.
+IntroductionThe PrintKit Network Printing Services software extends OpenVMS printing to a diverse range of third-party printers.
+The PrintKit Production Printing Services software (Production PrintKit) adds features to meet the specific needs of high-volume, print-ondemand, and other production printing environments.

 If you're used to OpenVMS printing and the DECprint architecture, PrintKit will look very familiar.
 It supplies the same user interface as the DECprint Supervisor software, including advanced layup controls.
-PrintKit also provides a full implementation of the ANSI-PPL3 (LN03) document data type, including its soft fonts, sixel graphics, and paper handling controls.
+PrintKit also provides a full implementation of the ANSI-PPL3 (LN03) document data type, including its soft fonts, sixel graphics, and paper handling controls; it also implements the listing data type.
 Where it has been necessary to extend the user interface beyond that provided by DECprint, PrintKit relies on the ISO Document Printing Application Standard (ISO/IEC DP 10175), the standard from which the DECprint user interface is also derived.